-- School personnel will isolate the student and contact the guardians to take home. - □ School personnel will refer the student displaying symptoms of COVID-19 to an appropriate health care professional or testing sites (See page 9) - School nurses will follow established screening protocols and will consult with Franklin County Public Health officials at (614) 525-3160 to determine how best to handle students who display or develop COVID-19 symptoms.
-2020 COVID Screening tool
+- ☐ School personnel will isolate the student and contact the guardians to take home. - □ School personnel will refer the student displaying symptoms of COVID-19 to an appropriate health care professional and send home test kits for the family members - □ School nurses will follow established screening protocols and will consult with Franklin County Public Health officials at (614) 525-3160 to determine how best to handle students who display or develop COVID-19 symptoms.
+2021 COVID Screening tool